 An emotional need is a preference or desire that you've decided must be gratified to maintain emotional equilibrium.
 The sensation of need begins with an increase in emotional intensity — you feel more strongly about doing this or having that; as intensity increases, it feels like you need to do or have it.

-Once the mind becomes convinced that it needs something, pursuit of it can easily become obsessive, compulsive, or addictive and almost certainly self-reinforcing.
-Obsessing about the preference or object of desire increases emotional intensity and the perception of need - the more I think about what you should do for me, the stronger the perceived need grows.
-Failure to control behavior regarding the desired object has the same effect - continually criticizing you for not meeting my need increases the perception of need.
-In terms of motivation, emotional needs are similar to addictions, without the stimulation of reward centers in the brain when gratified and the cellular contraction in various parts of the body during withdrawal.
-While the body contributes to an addiction, the mind decides exclusively that you have an emotional need.
+Once the mind becomes convinced that it needs something, the pursuit of it can easily become obsessive, compulsive, and self-reinforcing.
+Obsessing about the preference or object of desire increases the emotional intensity and the perception of need — the more I think about what you should do for me, the stronger the perceived need grows.

-Relationships driven by perceived emotional needs are likely to produce power struggles over who has to do what to meet whose needs.
-If you seek to get your needs met in a relationship, you will become as demanding and manipulative as a toddler, but, unlike a toddler, you're almost guartanteed to get depressed or chronically resentful.
+Relationships driven by perceived emotional needs are likely to produce power struggles over who has to do what to meet those needs.

 Toddlers Have Emotional Needs, Adults Have Desires and Values